stefanoborini/book-modelviewcontroller/00-introduction.md

 This book is structured as follows:

-- The first chapter will introduce a simple ground-up MVC application through code, with the objective of defining the terms of the MVC vocabulary.
-The chapter will define components, roles, and communication patterns, and close with a remark on how the resulting formulation is outdated and too simplistic in modern software development.
+- The first chapter will introduce a basic MVC application through implementation code, with the objective of defining the terms of the MVC vocabulary.
+The chapter will define the fundamentals of components, roles, and communication patterns.

-- Once equipped with nomenclature, the second chapter will introduce MVC variations to address specific UI constraints and practical needs, or to improve development efficiency.
+- the second chapter will introduce MVC variations to address specific UI constraints and practical needs, or to improve development efficiency.

 - The third chapter will expand the concept of MVC to hierarchical MVC schemes.

 - The fourth chapter will focus on special techniques that emerge from a complex modern GUI.

-- In the fifth and final chapter, we will specifically focus on Web MVC and its implementations.
+- The fifth and final chapter will specifically focus on Web MVC and its implementations.